foldybox/clean-sprints/README.md

-# clean-sprints
+# Clean sprints script
-Clean Sprints Script
+This script deletes all .DS_Store files in sprint directory.